 The forecast number of enplanements and fleet mix are used to develop air carrier and air taxi/commuter passenger airline operations projections.
 The current passenger load factor at GFK is 84.5 percent.
 FAA Aerospace Forecasts project domestic revenue passenger load factors will increase from a national average of 84.4 percent to 85.7 percent in the planning period.
-GFK's future load factor is expected to grow at a similar rate to the national average.
+The 2015 GFK load factor was 80.14 percent.
+Load factor downturns in 2015 are forecast to rebound slightly in the short-term to 82 percent.
+GFK's mid-term and long-term load factor is expected to grow at a similar rate to the national average.

-Table 3-13 - Passenger Airline Flight Analysis Forecast
+Table 3-14 - Passenger Airline Flight Analysis Forecast